 Helping with solutions as to performing without a stage fright or a "fear of failure", that is: entertaining ideas and methods to both allow a more personally satisfying and professionally successfull performances (in both the recording studio and in front of a large and even small "live"- Concert audiences is something that one finds little help nor infop about .
 In fact it is my experienece that most trumpeters find it more difficult to perform before a smaller more personal audience than a larger one!

-The very successful French teacher (of amoung other excellent students as the young and exceptionaly talented Trumpeter and Hornist David Gerrier of Paris France) said in a discussion at the Eurpean trumpet Conference in Bad Säckingen in 2001 " for me there are there are no problems,... only solutions!"
+The very successful Trumpet Professor Mr. Dutot (teacher of amoung other excellent students, the young and exceptionaly talented Trumpeter and Hornist David Gerrier of of the National Orchestra of France) said in a discussion at the Eurpean Trumpet Conference in Bad Säckingen in 2001 " for me there are there are no problems,... only solutions!"

 So please feel free to ask and I'll give you my read on a solution to the problem at hand AND if I don't have a solution suggest someone I know who perhaps does!
 (Maybe Bobby maybe Pierre, many be someone else all together because it's as I told my son Sean, when he was just five years old, "no one knows everything Seany, but if you me a little time I'll eiether find out who knows the answer to your question and let you know, or better still help you find your own answer yourself!")